KCurtiss5/Customizable-Blackjack/README.md

 - custom player creation options
 - max players at a table

-This package was meant to be utilized both as entertainment and as a learning tool.
-The customization is meant to play on and learn different variations of blackjack.
+This package is meant to be utilized both as entertainment and as a learning tool.
+The customization allows for more fun but also for different blackjack environments.
+This code is also tested rigorously with unit tests having 71 tests!

 ## Goals for the Project